boiled-data/Histories/Readme.md

 We have seen how to use text mining tools together with visualization in order to get a first impression of *The Histories*.
 In addition to analyzing words, we have seen how to generate abstract topics from text data.
-Also sentiment analysis was applied to see whether Herodotus’ description was positively biased towards the Greek culture.
+Also, sentiment analysis was applied to see whether Herodotus’ description was positively biased toward the Greek culture.

 Is the book worth reading after all?
 After mining *Histories* the book will certainly stay on my reading list.